DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 transposing concepts from visual studies to sound studies.
-In *Always Already New: Media, History, and the Data of Culture*,[^9] Lisa Gitelman questions whether what were then referred to, by researchers and in society in general , as 'new media' in the industry really were new.
+In *Always Already New: Media, History, and the Data of Culture*,[^9] Lisa Gitelman questions whether what were then referred to, by researchers and in society in general, as 'new media' in the industry really were new.
 Adapting and developing Derrida's well-known phrase, she contends that all media were always already new.
 Gitelman's analysis was grounded in a synthetic definition of media to which no intermedialist, in the US or